AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 Deployment Positions
 --------------------

-You need to identify or create a subnet where ACX is deployed.
-ACX is deployed on a private subnet anywhere on your network.
-ACX does not take a public IP address.
+You need to identify or create a subnet where CloudN is deployed.
+CloudN is deployed on a private subnet anywhere on your network.
+CloudN does not take a public IP address.
 Make sure this subnet is reachable by other subnets where traffic is originated from.

-ACX should be deployed on a subnet (or VLAN) where ACX is the only virtual machine on the VLAN.
-ACX VM’s IP address is determined by ACX software during installation time.
+CloudN should be deployed on a subnet (or VLAN) where CloudN is the only virtual machine on the VLAN.
+CloudN VM’s IP address is determined by CloudN software during installation time.

 The default gateway for the VLAN should either have the lowest address or highest address for the VLAN.
-For example, if the VLAN where ACX is deployed is 10.10.0.0/16, the default gateway IP address for this VLAN should be either 10.10.0.1 or 10.10.255.254.
+For example, if the VLAN where CloudN is deployed is 10.10.0.0/16, the default gateway IP address for this VLAN should be either 10.10.0.1 or 10.10.255.254.